-Like so many of the tasks that make up the motherhood job, breastfeeding can be bloody hard.
+Like so many of the tasks that make up the motherhood job, breastfeeding can be so hard.
 So many of us struggle with the whole ‘milk thing’.
 We are anxious in the days pre-birth about how it will all ‘work’ and then post birth about ‘when the milk will come in’ and during the journey itself - about the quantity… the ebb and flow and how ‘well’ we are ‘keeping up with the baby’.

 Talk about PRESSURE.